NoraNekoIT/Learn-Android-Jetpack-Pro/README.md

 by [@noranekoit](https://github.com/noranekoit)

-- I am graduation this class on date  : `2 January 2022`
+- Graduation announcement on  : `2 January 2022` ❣️

 <br>
 This is My learning Repository at Dicoding and IDCamp2021 || Use this as study purpose